HOME

 2. Bodies

-B. All cars MUST have a minimum of one and one half inch (1 ½” ) roll at top of fenders, doors and quarter panels.
-A sharp edge will NOT be permitted.
-Body roll MUST go from sides over upper body, NOT upper body over sides.
+2. All cars must have a minimum of half inch (1/2”) and a maximum of one-inch (1”) radius at the top of fenders, doors and quarter panels.
+A sharp edge will not be permitted.

-C. Floor boards and firewall MUST cover the driver’s area and be constructed to provide maximum safety.
+3. Floor boards and firewall must fully cover the driver’s area and be constructed to provide maximum safety.

-H. NO fins or raised lips of any kind permitted ANYWHERE along the entire length of the car.
+4. No fins or lips of an kind are permitted anywhere along the entire length of the car.

-I. Body line MUST be a smooth even line from front to rear.
+5. The body line must be a smooth even line from front to rear.

-L. NO “belly pans” or any type of enclosure on bottom of car is permitted.
-Skid plate to protect oil pan is permitted.
+7. “Belly pans” or any type of enclosure on the bottom of the car are not permitted.
+A robust skid plate to protect the oil pan is permitted.

 3. Stock Nosepieces